 How long is the License Server down when you do an upgrade?

 We have a staging environment setup that we first deploy to.
 It is then swapped into production.
 Microsoft implements this swap into production with a "Virtual IP Swap."
 In effect, there will be no outages when we update the License Server.
 Even with no outage, we will notify customers before any update.

 How long does it take for a license to be released, so I can give it to another user, or move it to another server?

-For the Report Engines, a suscription is released no more than 24 hours after it last contacted the License Server (see above).
+For the Processing Engines, a subscription is released no more than 24 hours after it last contacted the License Server (see above).

 How does fail-over work with Windward Pro licenses?

 Windward has a lenient policy for users to fail-over Engines.
 Read more here.